guestdaniel/guestdaniel.github.io-src/content/pages/about.md

 ![alt text](/images/dallas1.jpg)

-Now, I'm headed to Minneapolis, Minnesota to do a PhD in psychology at the University of Minnesota.
-I'll be working in the Auditory Perception and Cognition Lab there.
-As a native Texan, I would imagine that the only pastime of Minnesotans is ice fishing and snow shoveling, but when I'm not doing that I'll try to enjoy Minneapolis' parks, bikes, and music!
+Now, I'm in Minneapolis, Minnesota pursuing a PhD in psychology at the University of Minnesota.
+I work in the Auditory Perception and Cognition Lab there.
+As a native Texan, I had imagined that the only pastime of Minnesotans would be ice fishing and snow shoveling, but so far I've enjoyed Minneapolis' parks, bikes, and music!

 ![alt text](/images/umn1.jpg)